Nitroglycerin patch (Absorbed through the skin)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have low blood pressure, congestive heart failure (CHF), an enlarged heart, or other heart problems.
-Tell your doctor if you have had a heart attack.
+- Tell your doctor if you are pregnant or breastfeeding.
+Also tell him if you had a heart attack or you have low blood pressure, heart failure, an enlarged heart, or other heart problems.

 - Medicines that treat chest pain sometimes cause headaches.
 These headaches are a sign that the medicine is working.
 Do not stop using the medicine or change the time you take it in order to avoid the headaches.
-If you have severe pain, talk with your doctor.
+Ask your doctor if you can take aspirin or acetaminophen to treat the headache.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.